 There are a number of coastal campgrounds suitable for all types of camping.
 Camping is permitted in designated campgrounds only.

-Campfires are only permitted seasonally and in designated campgrounds.
+Campfires are only permitted in portable, self-contained fire pits only within designated campgrounds.

 There are other accommodation options available such as Red Bluff, 3 Mile, Warroora Homestead and Bruboodjoo.